Genivia/ugrep/README.md

   quantifiers, and negative patterns to skip unwanted matches to produce more precise results.

 - **ugrep searches UTF-8/16/32 input and other formats**.
-ASCII and UTF-8/16/32 are searched automatically (based on UTF BOM).
-Use option `-Q` to specify a file format, such as ISO-8859-1, EBCDIC, and code pages 437, 850, 858, 1250 to 1258.
+Option -Q permits many other file formats to be searched, such as ISO-8859-1 to 16, EBCDIC, code pages 437, 850, 858, 1250 to 1258, MacRoman, and KIO8.

 - **ugrep customizes the output format** with options `--csv`, `--json`, and `--xml` to output CSV, JSON, or XML.
 Option `--format` may be used to